parhamds/NFT-Buzz/README.md

 In this site users can sign-in, register their crypto investments, the site will calculate their profit based on the auto-trader robot, and users can cash-out their profits from their portal.

+Here you can see the full installation tutorial on Ubuntu.

 # SQL Part

 ### create MY-SQL DB